 5 Ways to Make Your Pool Project More Affordable in 2020

-I've personally assisted over 1200 people in their inground pool purchase.
+I've personally assisted thousands of people in their inground pool purchase.
 The concept of meeting a budget but also being happy with one's decisions can be a fine balance.

 To start you off, our cost and pricing guide for inground swimming pools compares the pricing for concrete, vinyl liner, and fiberglass pools.

 On top of that, I have 5 suggestions for how you can stay within your pool budget.

 How to save money with your swimming pool purchase in 2020

 - Wait on the heater

 - Size isn't everything

 - Plumb for the slide or water feature

 - Install the cover at the end of the season

 A heater is the most common option I've seen homeowners add over the years after having bought their pool.